codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

 max-width="70%"
 %}

-Click *Application* permissions.
+Click *Application* permissions (Delegated permissions are not enough in this case).
 From the list of permissions choose:

 * `Directory.Read.All`
 * `Group.Read.All`
 * `User.Read.All`

 >Note: User.Read for the type of delegated is required.
 This permission is usually added by default.

 Finally click the *Apply Permissions* button.